 Along the same lines, TCX shareholders and their clients who had previously made the strategic decision to lend/borrow in local currency were protected from the steep currency devaluations that occurred in 2015 and displayed a better resilience to the financial sector crisis.

 In 10 years of activities in Azerbaijan, TCX has hedged over USD 360 million worth of development finance loans to MFIs and SME banks.
 By converting these loans into local currency, thousands of enterprises and households have been shielded from currency volatility, as TCX has absorbed all of of currency depreciation for these hedged loans.
-Please read more in our impact report on Azerbaijan.
+Please read more on Azerbaijan in our impact report.